lhwitten/thingLooker/docs/computer-vision.md

 Here is sample output from the forward pass:

-## Compare live feed to the inference from the forward pass
+## Compare Live Feed to the Inference from the Forward Pass

 ### Overview